Curious about what is considered a fair credit score — and why it matters?

 Credit Cards

-Credit card issuers typically reserve cards with lower annual percentage rates (APR), more enticing rewards, and higher credit limits for applicants who have higher credit scores.
-A fair credit score may qualify you for a credit card that’s average in terms of those things.
-Improving your credit score could potentially give you a boost to qualify for a credit card with more favorable terms.
+Credit card issuers typically reserve cards with lower annual percentage rates (APRs), more enticing rewards, and higher credit limits for applicants who have higher credit scores.
+A fair credit score may qualify you for a credit card with a high APR and little or no perks.
+Improving your credit score could potentially give you the boost you need to qualify for a better credit card.

 Security Deposits